kiedtl/website/src/content/blog/chatterbox.md

 Why?
 Because **users don't like reading.**

 When a user is using a particular application, they are usually trying to get something done.
-They may be trying to check their email, launch an IM client, or start their browser.
+They may be trying to check their email, launch Discord, or start their browser.
 Reading stuff takes time, and thus slows the user down.
 Because of this, users will do the minimal amount of reading that they can.